NIR3X/tmplreload/README.md

 	// Create a new TmplColl (Template Collection). tmplColl := tmplreload.NewTmplColl()

+	// Close the TmplColl when the main function ends. defer tmplColl.Close()

 	// Define a function to be used in the template. funcMap := template.FuncMap{
 		"currentTime": func() string {